lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 We would like to thank Russ Housley for verifying the ASN.1 module.
-Additionally, we would like to thank Corey Bonnell, Wendy Brown, Russ Housley, Stefan Santesson for their comments.
+Additionally, we would like to thank Corey Bonnell, Wendy Brown, Russ Housley, Prachi Jain, and Stefan Santesson for their comments.